maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Timely Epiphany, where symbols conveniently make themselves known

-Symbols that trigger epiphany shouldn't be so baldly in the character's path they trip over them.
+Symbols that trigger epiphany shouldn't be so bad in the character's path they trip over them.
 Symbols and action shouldn't be too clearly linked together.
 Symbols shouldn't be obvious, and readers who don't understand the symbols should still enjoy the story.

 #### The Fig Leaf, or the author has their cake and eats it

-Don't write a novel full of sleezy, exploitative material while apologizing and pretending it's not what you want.
+Don't write a novel full of sleazy, exploitative material while apologizing and pretending it's not what you want.
 If you're going to be sleazy, at least be honest about it instead of fighting against it.

 #### The Commercial Break, or where the author borrows